kedro-org/kedro/docs/source/get_started/new_project.md

 You can add one or more of the options, or follow the default and add none at all:

-* Linting: A basic linting setup with Black and ruff
+* Linting: A basic linting setup with ruff
 * Testing: A basic testing setup with pytest
 * Custom Logging: Additional logging options
 * Documentation: Configuration for basic documentation built with Sphinx